-CHD 201 CHILD GROWTH AND DEVELOPMENT PRINCIPLES (3T) 3 credits
+CHD 201 CHILD GROWTH AND DEVELOPMENT PRINCIPLES (3T)

-This course is a systematic study of child growth and development from conception through early child-hood.
-Emphasis is placed on principles underlying physical, mental, emotional, and social development, and on methods of child study, and practical implications.
-Upon completion, students should be able to use knowledge of how young children differ in their development and approaches to learning to provide opportunities that support the physical, social, emotional, language, cognitive, and aesthetic development of children.
+This course is a systematic study of child growth and development from conception through early childhood.
+Emphasis is on principles underlying physical, mental, emotional, and social development, and on methods of child study, and practical implications.
+Upon completion, students will be able to use knowledge of how young children differ in development and approaches to learning to provide opportunities that support the physical, social, emotional, language, cognitive, and aesthetic development.

-CHD 202 CHILDREN'S CREATIVE EXPERIENCES
+\CHD 202 CHILDREN'S CREATIVE EXPERIENCES

 This course focuses on fostering creativity in preschool children and developing a creative attitude in teachers.
 Topics include selecting and developing creative experiences in language arts, music, art, science, math and movement with observation and participation with young children required.
-Upon completion, students should be able to select and implement creative and age-appropriate experiences for young children.
+On completion, students will be able to select and implement creative and age-appropriate experiences for young children.

-CHD 203 CHILDREN'S LITERATURE AND

-LANGUAGE DEVELOPMENT (2T.
-2E) 3 credits
+CHD 203 CHILDREN'S LITERATURE AND LANGUAGE DEVELOPMENT (2T, 1E) 3 credits